teamroyalcoder/music-event-management/README.md

-# Music Event Management Project
+# 🎵 Music Event Management Project

 This repository contains a music event management project, designed to facilitate the management and organization of music event tickets.
 The project provides a comprehensive solution for managing tickets, including user registration, login, dynamic menu, ticket purchase, ticket management, ticket cancellation, ticket updates, viewing upcoming shows, viewing available seats, and updating user information.
 The project utilizes a text file-based database system for data storage.

-## Project Description
+## Project Description 📝

 The music event management project offers a wide range of functionality to enhance the ticket management experience.
 Some of the key features include:

-- User registration and login system.
+- User registration and login system 👥
-- Dynamic menu system for easy navigation.
+- Dynamic menu system for easy navigation 📋
-- Ticket purchase, management, cancellation, and updates.
+- Ticket purchase, management, cancellation, and updates 🎫
-- Ability to view upcoming shows and available seats.
+- Ability to view upcoming shows and available seats 🎟️
-- User information management and updates.
+- User information management and updates 📄

-## Upcoming Features
+## Upcoming Features 🔜

-- [ ] Integration of QR code functionality for tickets.
+- [ ] Integration of QR code functionality for tickets 📱

 Please note that the upcoming features listed above are currently in development and will be added to the project in future updates.
-Stay tuned for more updates and enhancements!
+Stay tuned for more updates and enhancements! 🚀

-## Usage
+## Usage 🚀

 To run the main music event management project, follow the instructions below: